 The final exam will be scheduled by the University.
-The exam period is from April 11 to 30 and the exact date, time, and location for our exam will likely be announced in March.
+The final exam is cumulative, meaning it covers topics from the entire semester.
 The final exam is 3 hours in length and is a combination of Multiple Choice, Written/Drawn Answers, and Algorithm Design.
 All portions of the exam are written on paper, not with computers.
 No electronic devices are allowed.